hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

        d.
 OUTPUT NODE to DEPENDENT NODE

-NOTE - If >10 CONNECTION RESPONSES are not present, the performance of the ML Model, even on START Nodes would be affected negatively.
+<b>NOTE</b> - If >10 CONNECTION RESPONSES are not present, the performance of the ML Model, even on START Nodes would be affected negatively.

    3. Similar or exact same “User Says” should not be present in multiple nodes.
 It has also been illustrated in the example shown above.